 The first thing to remember when considering travelling to Italy in January is deciding where to go.
 The weather in Italy can be different in the north from what you’ll experience in central or southern Italy.

 If you’re looking for snow and want to hit the slopes, head north to the Alps and the Dolomites.
-Temperatures in cities like Milan and Turin hover on average between -1°C and 7°C (30–45°F), so you’ll need a warm coat, gloves, and sturdy boots.
+Temperatures in cities like Milan and Turin typically range from -1°C to 7°C (30–45°F), so you’ll need a warm coat, gloves, and sturdy boots.

 Central Italy, including Florence and Rome, experiences milder weather with average highs around 10°C (50°F) and occasional rain.
 An umbrella, comfortable shoes and layers will keep you comfortable.
-The weather is milder in southern Italy and the islands, with with average temperature averaging between 12 and 16°C (54–61°F).
+The weather is milder in southern Italy and the islands, with average temperatures between 12 and 16°C (54–61°F).
 Keep in mind that the evenings can be chilly, so don’t forget a warm sweater.

 Tips for visiting Italy in January